Stops or restarts a Greenplum Database system.

 Stop all segment instances and then restart the system:

-Stop a master instance that was started in maintenance mode:
+Stop a coordinator instance that was started in maintenance mode:

 pg_hba.conf files after making configuration changes but do not shutdown the Greenplum Database array: